OrPolyzos/spring-web-initializr/readme.md

 Examples
 --------
-In the following examples the ResourcePersistable will be a User and we are going to provide
+In the following examples the ResourcePersistable will be a User

 <details>
     <summary>
       <b>General Structure</b>